svenssonaxel/diff-format/implementations/README.md

 Inside each implementation directory, any of the following executable files can exist:
 - `convert-compat-diff-to-hintful-diff`:<br/>
-  Given a valid diff in compatibility format on stdin, convert it to hintful format and output to stdout.
+  Given a valid diff in compat format on stdin, convert it to hintful format and output to stdout.
 - `convert-compat-diff-to-unified-diff`:<br/>
-  Given a valid diff in compatibility format on stdin, convert it to unified format and output to stdout.
+  Given a valid diff in compat format on stdin, convert it to unified format and output to stdout.
 - `convert-hintful-diff-to-compat-diff`:<br/>
-  Given a valid diff in hintful format on stdin, convert it to compatibility format and output to stdout.
+  Given a valid diff in hintful format on stdin, convert it to compat format and output to stdout.
 - `convert-hintful-diff-to-unified-diff`:<br/>
   Given a valid diff in hintful format on stdin, convert it to unified format and output to stdout.
 - `convert-unified-diff-to-compat-diff`:<br/>
-  Given a valid diff in unified format on stdin, convert it to compatibility format and output to stdout.
+  Given a valid diff in unified format on stdin, convert it to compat format and output to stdout.
 - `convert-unified-diff-to-hintful-diff`:<br/>
   Given a valid diff in unified format on stdin, convert it to hintful format and output to stdout.
 - `diff-unified`:<br/>